Reprocessing Department Leadership: How Can You Mobilize Your Teams for Success?

-All companies, organizations, sports teams, sterile processing departments and GI labs that strive for greatness have one thing in common: effective leaders.
+All companies, organizations, sports teams, sterile processing departments and GI labs that strive for greatness have one thing in common: effective leadership.

 Develop and communicate vision